Highfield Park, Bodmin

 An impressive development of fifty six new homes on the edge of Bodmin

 Brochure coming soon.
-Please complete this form to request a copy.
+Please complete this form to register your interest.

 Located in the heart of Cornwall and crossed by the ancient Saints Way running from north to south of the County and used by merchants from Wales, Ireland and France, the historic town of Bodmin has a fascinating past.
 With the distinction of being the only large Cornish settlement in the Doomsday Book in 1086, the town was, from the middle ages, an important wool and tin trading centre and market town.

 The town is now a thriving centre offering a comprehensive range of facilities, including schools and a college, a good range of shops and major supermarkets, and has become something of a hub in the local area.
 Located at the junction of the A38 and A30, with a station on the main Paddington to Penzance railway line, the town has expanded due to its increasingly accessible location.
 With good road links to St. Austell (13 miles), Truro (25 miles) and Plymouth (31 miles), Bodmin is ideally placed for easy travel to all parts of Cornwall and beyond.